 Timeshare exiting is the process of getting out of your timeshare and stopping your future maintenance fees.
-Most timeshare owners that pursue a timeshare exit service have first tried to sell their timeshare, but were unsuccessful.
+Most timeshare owners that pursue a timeshare exit service have first tried to sell their timeshare or give it back to their resort unsuccessfully.
 It can be extremely difficult to sell a timeshare on the resale market because there are so many already available for sale online on sites like Ebay for $1.
 Unlike traditional real estate, most timeshares decrease in value significantly after purchase.

 Timeshare Exit Scams

 When shopping around for timeshare exit solutions there are a few things to keep in mind:

 - Make sure the company you’re considering has some sort of money-back guarantee or escrow payment option.
 A company that offers a no up-front fee escrow payment option is your safest bet, but not a lot of companies offer this payment option.

 - Avoid companies that do not have an online presence.
 If the company doesn’t have a website, it’s likely a scam.
 Online ratings and reviews of timeshare exit companies can help with this research.

 - Avoid companies with a poor BBB rating or no rating.

 - Avoid companies that do not have a track record of successfully getting timeshare owners out of their contract.

 - Always shop around.